-To our knowledge, the only shop specific to fishing needs is the Bait and Tackle store in Lagras.
-There you can buy lures and baits such as live worms.
+The only shop that sells items specific to fishing needs is the Bait and Tackle store in Lagras.
+There, you can buy lures and baits such as live worms.
 Of course, you can fish with regular food such as cheese, bread, and corn, but lure fishing requires you to head over to Lagras.
 We’ve marked the location of the shop on the map above.

 Types of bait/lures and fish they attract

 Here’s a list of the baits and lure you’ll come across and which fish they attract: